darkgs/darkgs.github.io/_posts/2019-10-16-interview_questions_for_c++.markdown

 ## Inline function
 Inline function is designed to reduce the overheads from function call.
+Body of function should be small to achieve efficiency.

-Overheads from function call
+#### Overheads from function call
----
 * Store register values related with arguments and return value of calling function.
 * Set register values for arguments and return value of callee function.
 * Control instruction points of callee and calling function.

-Disadvantages
+#### Disadvantages
----
 * More executable size
 * More compile time
 * Reduces instruction cache hit rate (compared to Macro)

+#### Comparison with Macro
+Macro: code copied in the preprocessing.
+Inline function: compiler decides whether inline or not.

 Please find the detailed description of the inline function from [here][inline_function].